-—ESPN’s The Undefeated Joins PBS for National Conversation Series on Sports, Race and Culture—
+—ESPN’s The Undefeated joins PBS for conversation on sports, race and culture—

 An accomplished group of historians, writers and other topic experts provided input on the script and film, including USC professor of media studies Todd Boyd, author Howard Bryant, Washington University history professor Gerald Early, long-time Burns collaborator and author Geoffrey C. Ward, Rutgers journalism professor Khadijah White, MIT history professor Craig Wilder, and writer David Zirin.
 Jonathan Eig, a biographer of Ali, was a consulting producer to the film.